Supporting teaching and learning activities

 Why has vaping by young people increased?

-• Think about where vaping products are sold in dairies and supermarkets, and the placement of vaping product shops near schools and shopping areas.
-How do you balance the needs of smokers looking to quit by vaping, against children being able to see them?
+- Think about where vaping products are sold in dairies and supermarkets, and the placement of vaping product shops near schools and shopping areas.
+How do you balance the needs of people who smoke looking to quit by vaping, against children being able to see them?

 What are the laws and regulations on vaping?